HumanAutomationInteractionLab-HAIL/Analysis-OpenDS/README.md

 To analyze and visualize all stuff after experimental studies.
 <br>
 ## Motivation
 OpenDS initial data is a series of vehicle data (e.g. Spped (m/s)).
 However, we need to split it into three sections and analyze each section's data.
-In addition, some situations might happen during the process of gathering the initial data(e.g. restart after some sections), these situations required checking manually.
+In addition, some situations might happen during the process of gathering the initial data(e.g. restart after some sections), these situations required checking movement track manually.
 Therefore, preprocessing, visualization and analysis are required for initial OpenDS data.
 Hereby, we represent this analyze tool for OpenDS data.

 ## Introduction
-The project aims to take OpenDS initial data as input, and generate
+The project aims to take OpenDS initial data as input, generate six txt files of position data and vehicle data.
+In addtion, it will generate an planform of OpenDS scene for manually checking.
+We uploaded an example file for preprocessing and visualization.

 ## Usage
 ```python scripts/preprocessing.py ../examples/input/carData_track1.txt```